ktafakkori/feloopy/README.md

 - Supporting **multi-parameter** sensitivity analysis on a single objective.
 - Supporting specific **solver options** such as **logs**, **number of threads**, **time limit**, **absolute gap** or **releative gap**.

+Try this optimization package today and see its capabilities for yourself!

 ## Prerequisits